 Other risk factors include aging, menopause, trauma, chronic straining, genetics, smoking, and prior surgery.

 While there are a number of nonsurgical interventions available, about one in eight women will undergo surgery for POP in her lifetime.
-J Eric Jelovsek, MD, MMEd reports about 200,000 inpatient POP surgeries are performed each year in the United States, typically reconstructive surgeries intended to correct the prolapsed vagina and restore anatomically-correct organ position.
+About 200,000 inpatient POP surgeries are performed each year in the United States, typically reconstructive surgeries intended to correct the prolapsed vagina and restore anatomically-correct organ position.

 While some surgeries involve repair of a woman’s “native” vaginal tissue, others involve the permanent insertion of reinforcing mesh, typically synthetic.
 The relative merits of native tissue repair versus surgical mesh have been the subject of considerable study.